 While you may not formally instruct a solicitor until you have had an offer accepted we do recommend that you have a solicitor lined up.
-Often asking family or friends for a recommendation of a solicitor they have used recently and received good service form is a starting point.
-We are also happy to advise you on choosing a solicitor or conveyancer and also make a recommendation to you.
+Often asking family or friends for a recommendation of a solicitor they have used recently and received good service from is a starting point.
+We are also happy to advise you on choosing a solicitor or conveyancer and also can make a recommendation to you.

 Prior to formally instructing a solicitor we do advise you speak with the solicitor and explain your timescales and expectations as to how the conveyance should proceed.
 Occasionally a solicitor may be very busy and this gives them the opportunity to decline your instruction if they do not feel they will be able to work to the agreed timescale to exchange and completion that has agreed with the seller.